mashwell/eq_apo_squish/README.md

 Note that if `input_file_name_squished_50.0_pct.txt` already exists, it will be overwritten.

 ## Notes
-- **Preamp value calculation**: The script takes the biggest positive gain from the set of (scaled) filters and sets an opposite negative value in decibels to compensate.
-This could either result in excessive or insufficient attenuation in the case of overlapping PEQ bands.
+- **Preamp value calculation**: The script only adjusts the preamp value if it already exists in the original filters file, and naively scales it by the squish value.
+This could either result in excessive or insufficient attenuation.
 Please double-check and adjust the preamp value to taste.

 ## Changelog